 The hosts began the second half well but the visitors retook the lead the 75th minute – Ousman Maheshe scoring.
 Cavalry FC equalized again via an FC Edmonton own goal after a dangerous cross from winger Pasquotti.

-Spruce Meadows as a soccer venue
+Spruce Meadows becomes a soccer venue

 Saturday’s match was played on the Meadows on the Green enclosure at Spruce Meadows and featured temporary festival-style seating.
 Spruce Meadows plans to install a stadium at the site with a capacity of over 5,000 by April 2019.